Professor of Atmospheric and Oceanic Sciences

 5. Operation of atmospheric research aircraft

-2. Numerical modeling of particles in the upper troposphere and lower stratosphere
+1. Numerical modeling of clouds and aerosols in the troposphere and lower stratosphere

-3. Use of the NCAR climate models to simulate tropospheric aerosols
+2. Use of the NCAR climate models to simulate climates of Mars and exo-planets

 - ATOC 5600 Physics and Chemistry of Clouds and Aerosols